Mohityadav94161/video_surfing/sample-videos.md

 # Sample Videos for Testing

-This document contains a list of sample videos from various sources that you can add to test the video surfing website's functionality.
+This document contains a list of sample videos from various sources that you can add to test the XFansTube website's functionality.
 These videos cover different categories to help test filtering and search capabilities.

 ## YouTube Videos